ayesc9000/Onyix/README.md

 - Docker (Docker Desktop if using VS)

 **Visual Studio:**
-Select the debug target dropdown, and select the `Docker` profile from the list.
+Select the debug target drop down, and select the `Docker` profile from the list.
 You can then either click Debug or press F5 to begin debugging within the container.

 **CLI:**
 Open a terminal in the Onyix project folder, and type `dotnet run --launch-profile Docker`.